CausticLang/CausticLexer/README.md

 ### Naming
 > `nodes.Node.name`

-Named nodes are denoted by a name (alphanumeric and underscores), followed by a `:`, and then the node/expression
+Named nodes are denoted by a name (alphanumeric, underscores, and periods), followed by a `:`, and then the node/expression
 This controls the return value of containing groups

+Note: `basic_compiler` will not accept node names with periods

 #### Anonymous
 "Anonymous" named nodes are expressions prefixed with `:`, but with